lukeh1980/Concentric-Ring-Generator-For-Unity/README.md

 Materials can be easily converted to HDRP materials using the built in wizard in unity.
 I have materials for the Built-in Render Pipeline for download as well but it will require manual assignment as there isn't an easy way to covert from URP or HDRP to BRP.

-Full source code is available, easily extendable as other implementations.
-Simply drag and drop the "DigitalHorde" folder in your Unity project's Assets folder or download and import the .unitypackage file.
+Full source code is available, easily extendable.
+Simply drag and drop the "DigitalHorde" folder in your Unity project's Assets folder to use.
 This version has been tested on Unity versions 2020.3 - 6000.3